 In my role as an Early Stage Researcher I am also a member of the EU Horizon 2020 Marie Sklodowska Curie Actions - Innovative Training Network - INDUCT (Interdisciplinary Network for Dementia Using Current Technology).

-This year I had the honour of being elected to Vice Chair of the NVS Doctoral Student Council.
+This year I had the honour of being elected to Chair of the NVS Doctoral Council.

 Within the CACTUS Research Group there is a drive to explore the societal impact and relationship between the person, the occupations they choose to engage in, and technology as a dimenion of the environment that we all inhabit.

 My research is situated within an unfolding, interdisciplinary study which aims to improve technology and care for people with dementia in Europe.
+Topics of particular focus include, the cognitive accessibility of technology, activities and places within public space and the dissemination of research and technology.
 This will involve international Secondments:

-1. The German Centre for Neurodegenerative Disorders (DZNE), University of Witten with Professor Martina Roes in order to learn about best practice in Implementation and Dissemination Science.
+1. The German Centre for Neurodegenerative Diseases (DZNE), University of Witten with Professor Martina Roes in order to learn about best practice in Implementation and Dissemination Science.

-2. Alzheimers Disease International (ADI) to map faciliatators and barriers to diseemination with EU and non-EU communities.
+2. Alzheimers Disease International (ADI) to map faciliatators and barriers to dissemination with EU and non-EU communities.

 Preliminary results presented at the Alzheimers Europe Conference, Berlin 2017 (attended by 750 people from 41 countries).